Blushiva/Driver-s-Education-Study-Guide-Behind-the-Wheel/Lesson 1/README.md

 # Lesson 1 Basic Driving

 In lesson one we will cover the basics of driving.
-This is why it's important to have a consistent driving plan before your first lesson.
+This is why it's important to have a consistent driving behavior before your first lesson. and be driving a minimum of 3-5 days a week.
 You should be comfortable in ANY car and able to take direction while driving.
 You should also have a minimum of 15-20 hours of drive time before your first lesson.

 ## Vehicle Controls